Garimajoshi33/Garimajoshi33/README.md

 <h1 align = "center"> Welcome to my GitHub profile!</h1>

 Hi I am Garima Joshi!
-I am currently persuing my BTech degree with a passion for web development.
-I thrive on learning new technologies and building projects that push the boundariesof what's possible.
+I am currently pursuing my B.Tech. degree with a passion for web development.
+I thrive on learning new technologies and building projects that push the boundaries of what's possible.

 <h3>KEY SKILLS:</h3>
  <ul>